laberning/openrowingmonitor/docs/Architecture.md

 ### Flywheel.js

 A model of the key parameters of the Flywheel, to provide the rest of ORM with essential physical metrics and state regarding the flywheel.
+It provides the following types of information:

+* temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.)
+* several absolute metrics (i.e. total elapsed time and total angular distance traveled)
+* the state of the flywheel (i.e. is the flywheel powered, unpowered or even in the process of stopping)
-Aside temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.) it also maintains several absolute metrics (like total elapsed time and total angular distance traveled).
-It also maintains physical properties of the flywheel, like the flywheel drag and flywheel inertia.
+* physical properties of the flywheel, (i.e. the flywheel drag and flywheel inertia)

 ## Major design decissions